 What Caused Supply Chain Issues?

-It hasn’t been just one problem that has caused global supply chain issues.
-While the first cause was the regional lockdowns at the beginning of the pandemic, more problems have cropped up since then.
+One problem isn’t what caused global supply chain issues.
+While the first cause was the regional lockdowns at the beginning of the pandemic, more problems have cropped up since.

 - Demand spikes due to changed behaviors and spending government stimulus money